keithrbennett/wifiwand/README.md

 I am available for consulting, development, tutoring, training, troubleshooting, etc.

-You can contact me via GMail, Twitter, and Github as _keithrbennett_.
+You can contact me via GMail, Twitter, Github, and LinkedIn, as _keithrbennett_.